 Kuelap is thought to have been an important Chachapoya ceremonial centre with some 3,000 inhabitants dedicated to rituals and solar observations which enabled them to establish an agricultural calendar.

 You also should not miss another Chachapoya specialty: tombs for their mummified ancestors miraculously built on huge vertical cliffs.

 Many hundreds of those funerary places have been discovered and are well worth a visit.
 But to access their remote locations always entails a hike of some sort.
-The sarcophagi at Karajia, adorned with trophy heads, are a 45-minute walk from the village of Cruz Pata; to visit the miniature houses of Revash necessitates following a path uphill for two to three hours; Pueblo de los Muertos (Village of the Dead) is found at the end of an 18 km (11 mile) trail.
+The sarcophagi at Karajia, adorned with trophy heads, are a 45-minute walk from the village of Cruz Pata; to visit the miniature houses of Revash necessitates following a path uphill for 1.5km (1 mile); Pueblo de los Muertos (Village of the Dead) is found at the end of an 18 km (11 mile) trail.